The Running Man (novel): Writing

 King wrote the original draft of Running Man in February 1973.
-According to King's 2002 memoir On Writing: A Memoir of the Craft, he wrote The Running Man within a single week, compared to his normal 2,000-word or ten-page daily output—so that writing a novel normally takes approximately three months.
+According to King's 2002 memoir On Writing: A Memoir of the Craft, he wrote The Running Man within a single week, compared to his normal 2,000-word or ten-page daily outputs.
 In "The Importance of Being Bachman", a new introduction to the 1996 edition of The Bachman Books, King describes The Running Man as "a book written by a young man who was angry, energetic, and infatuated with the art and the craft of writing".
 In the same introduction, King describes Ben Richards as "scrawny" and "pre-tubercular".
 He observes that Arnold Schwarzenegger, who played Ben Richards in the film adaptation of The Running Man, portrayed the character very differently than he wrote about him in the book, saying that Richards (in the book) was "as far away from the Arnold Schwarzenegger character in the movie as you can get".

 Film adaptations

 The novel was adapted into a film with the same title in 1987, five years after the book was released.
-The adaptation only retained the general idea of the violent show and a few names.
+The adaptation only retained the general idea of the violent show and a few character names.
 The film stars Arnold Schwarzenegger as Richards.
 The film was later made into a video game released on several home computer platforms.

 A second adaptation of the novel, directed by Edgar Wright and starring Glen Powell, was released in 2025.
+This version hews much closer to the original story.